drewbarontini/tmcss-slides/book.md

 #### MySpace

 MySpace was a really big thing for bands back in the day (not sure what it is now?), and we didn't have the money to pay a web designer to create a custom MySpace page, so I took a stab at it.
 Little did I know, I'd really find a passion in the horrid CSS I wrote for custom MySpace pages.

+Side note: if anyone in here ever did custom MySpace pages, let's get together at some point and share a good cry.
+You will understand.

 #### T-shirts